jcvacaro/ml_notes/nlp.md

     * For each instance of a batch, we sample a language id symbol <LID>, and we pack as many consecutive sentences as possible sampled from the corresponding corpus of <LID>, until either it hits the document boundary or reaches the 512 max token length.
     * Sentences in the instance are separated by the end of sentence (</S>) token.
     * Then, we append the selected <LID> token to represent the end of this instance.
-    * Pre-training at “multi-sentence” level enables us to work on both sentence and document translation.
+    * Pre-training at âmulti-sentenceâ level enables us to work on both sentence and document translation.

 * Optimization
     * 25 languages
     * trained on 256 Nvidia V100 GPUs (32GB) for 500K steps.
     * The total batch size is around 128K tokens per GPU, matching BART (Lewis et al., 2019).
-    * We use the Adam optimizer ( = 1e−6, β2 = 0.98)
+    * We use the Adam optimizer ( = 1eâ6, Î˛2 = 0.98)
     * linear learning rate decay scheduling.
     * The total training time was approximately 2.5 weeks.
     * We started the training with dropout 0.1 and reduced it to 0.05 at 250K steps and 0 at 400K steps.